GuiyinTIAN/GuiyinTIAN.github.io/_pages/about.md

   - Deployed the solution and achieved 97.8% accuracy in real-time hand gesture recognition tasks

 **Smart Soccer Robot** | *Sep.
 2022 - Dec.
 2022*
-  - Designed and built a competition soccer Robot, and be invitated to showcase in the [HKU 7th Engineering Inno Show](https://innoacademy.engg.hku.hk/robota/)
+  - Designed and built a competition soccer Robot, and be invitated to showcase in the [HKU 7th Engineering Inno Show](https://innoacademy.engg.hku.hk/robota/) -->

+# 📚 Selected Projects
+{: .section-title}

+{% include projects.html %}

 <center>...</center>